the-technat/banana/docs/04_infra_addons.md

 ## Kyverno

 Next on our list is Kyverno.
 It is there to make sure all other apps we apply are formed correctly due to some mutating and validating policy rules.
-It's sync-wave `-3` and therefore found to infrastructure addons.
+It's sync-wave `-3` and therefore an infrastructure addon.